Abdullah H. Abdur-Razzaq: Post-Malcolm X days

-Abdur-Razzaq spent the years following Malcolm X's murder raising a family and co-founding Al-Karim School (which would later become Brooklyn's famed Cush Campus Schools) with Ora Abdur-Razzaq.
+Abdullah spent the years following Malcolm X's murder raising a family and co-founding Al-Karim School (which would later become Brooklyn's famed Cush Campus Schools) with his wife, Ora Abdur-Razzaq.
 He later moved to Guyana, where he worked as a farmer.
-Returning to the U.S. in 1988, he earned a nursing degree, and he worked in as a nurse until his retirement in 2004.
+Returning to the U.S. in 1988, he earned a nursing degree, and he worked as a nurse until his retirement in 2004.

 In his later years, Abdur-Razzaq's work as staff consultant for the Schomburg Center for Research in Black Culture was invaluable in cataloging rare photographs, letters and accounts of Malcolm X's life and times.
 Furthermore, his expertise was widely solicited by journalists, authors, film makers and educators.
 In addition to his contributions to a wide array of published works, such as Bruce Perry's Malcolm X: The Last Speeches, Abdur-Razzaq was featured in several television interviews and films, including Malcolm X: Make It Plain and Gil Noble's Like It Is.
 The DVD version of Jack Baxter's documentary Brother Minister: The Assassination of Malcolm X includes an "Exclusive Interview with Abdullah Abdur-Razzaq, Malcolm X's closest associate".

 Final years and death

 In April 2013, Abdur-Razzaq returned to Lincoln University to speak about his memories and experiences working with Malcolm X.

-Battling leukemia, Abdur-Razzaq was admitted to Harlem Hospital in late 2014.
-After several weeks, he was transferred to Bellevue Hospital Center, where he died on November 21, 2014, at the age of 82.

-He is survived by 11 children, grandchildren, and a large extended family.
-Yvonne Celeste Warden,his only wife, preceded him in death.
+Abdullah died of leukemia on November 21, 2014, at the age of 82, at Bellevue Hospital Center, Kips Bay, Manhattan.
+He was survived by 11 children.
+His wife Yvonne Warden preceded him in death.